Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 ## 🎬 What Is This?

-This is a **professional-grade prompt template** that helps AI models (like ChatGPT, Claude, Gemini, Grok, etc.) generate detailed, frame-perfect video prompts for AI video generators (Runway, Sora, Pika, Kling, Luma Dream Machine, etc.).
+This is a **professional-grade prompt template** that helps AI models (like ChatGPT, Claude, Gemini, Grok, etc.) generate detailed, frame-perfect video prompts for AI video generators (Runway, Sora, Pika, Kling, Luma Dream Machine, Grok Imagine etc.).

 ### The Problem It Solves